weirichd/comp_374/README.md

 # Unit 2: Neural Networks

-## Week 2: Introduction to Neural Networks
+## Module 2: Introduction to Neural Networks

 ### Topic Description
 This week introduces the concept of neural networks as a general-purpose solution for complex function approximation.
 Students will explore the types of problems neural networks are designed to solve, the principles behind their design, and the distinction between shallow and deep networks.
 The session also includes a first hands-on experience with TensorFlow and Keras.